Last updated: Jan-22-2023

 |Moving assets between||Moving an asset from folder to folder changes its URL and can cause broken links.
 For the above reason, when choosing the folder structure for an asset, you should generally consider folders as a relatively "permanent" placement.
 They shouldn't be used as a method of assigning status or any other temporary organizational strategy.||You don't have an option to move an asset from one collection to another.
 You can include an asset in multiple collections, or you can delete from one and add to another.
 These changes have no impact on the asset URLs|

-(Deleted assets are recoverable if your account has backups enabled)
+(Deleted assets are recoverable if your product environment has backups enabled)

 |Renaming||You cannot rename a folder.||Renaming a collection does not impact the assets in it.
 The collection rename takes effect immediately for everyone who has permissions to view it (refresh may be required).|